kata-ai/kata-cli/README.md

 ## Command Overview

 Use `kata --help` into your command line to find out the list of commands offered by Kata-CLI with a short description.
+The new command in Kata-CLI is that with asterisk (*).

 ### User Management
 The list of command below is accessible by user with role as **user** :